 Benjamin Hoguet is a writer and a designer of interactive and transmedia works.
 He has contributed to many interactive documentary, fiction and comic strip projects.
 He has also written for Éditions Dixit four books on new forms of storytelling that make up the La Narration Réinventée collection.

-Renowned for her outstanding communication and engagement skills, for the past 20 years, Catalina Briceño has helped companies in the media and cultural sectors develop and deploy digital transformation, innovation and diversification initiatives.
-She has acquired her expertise through hands-on experience as an executive producer in the audiovisual field, as well as a dozen or so years, spent holding managerial positions, participating in strategic planning, assessing organizational impacts and spearheading teams assigned to launch promising and transformative projects within their company.
-Among her main accomplishments, she contributed to the growth and deployment of a global multiplatform strategy for (Salambo Productions) and founded and managed the Canada Media Fund’s Industry & Market Trends department for 7 years.
+Renowned for her outstanding communication and engagement skills, for the past 20 years, Catalina Briceño has helped companies in the media and cultural sectors develop and deploy digital transformation, innovation, and diversification initiatives.
+Among her main accomplishments, she contributed to the growth and the international success for Têtes à claques (Salambo Productions) and founded and managed the Canada Media Fund’s Industry & Market Trends department (2010-2018).
 As a visiting professor at UQAM’s École des médias, she today shares her passion for industry and market trends and forward thinking on the future of television and media with her students and industry colleagues.